Bone Grafting Materials

 What are bone grafts made of?

-We have a wide variety of materials available to us these days for use in bone grafting.
+We have a wide variety of materials available to us for use in bone grafting.
 Bone grafting is the rebuilding of jawbone through the introduction of materials, including bone itself, and growth enhancers.

-The materials used in bone grafting can be natural or synthetic, human or non-human, and have a variety of other attributes necessary to regrow bone in the jaw.
+The materials used in bone grafting can be natural or synthetic, human or non-human, and have a variety of other attributes necessary to regrow bone in the jaw. .Technology has advanced to give us various options.

 Here are some of the most common types of bone grafting material that we use: